Home/Blog/Category/

 We built Ziptility to be the place where this knowledge lives — tied to the asset, on the map, accessible from a phone in the field.
 Every work order, every note, every photo is linked to the infrastructure it's about.
 When the next operator pulls up a pump, they see everything that's ever been done to it.
 It's utility asset management built for small utilities that don't have GIS departments or IT staff.

 Want to see how it works?
 We'll set it up with your actual data.
 Takes about 45 minutes.
-Start your free trial or see how it works.
+Start your free trial or see how it works, or check what it costs for your system.